 Hi folks.
 Ron Dickinson, Certified Financial Planner® and CPA.
 Today I’d like to talk to you about taxes…

 I can see that I lost about half of you already.
 I mean taxes are boring, right?
 I agree except for a few of us tax nerds that really enjoy it.
 Tax strategies aren’t that exciting to most people.
 But I’m here to tell you that it’s critical!
 It’s critical to do a good job for the creation of your wealth and for the preservation of your nest egg.
-So I like to do your tax planning, your investment planning, and your financial planning all in one place where I can dovetail the strategies with each other.
+So I like to do your tax planning, your investment management, and your financial planning all in one place where I can dovetail the strategies with each other.

 It’s more than just knowing what bracket you’re in.
 For example, if I’m doing your financial plan and we have a nice strategy built, I can run over, open up your tax return in our software, and test it to see if the results are real and vice versa.
 When I’m doing your tax return or when we’re in a discussion, maybe you have a question.
 We can see that’s a good tax strategy, but let’s run it over to your financial plan to see if it really works there as well.